 We may not have updated our data yet: If your trial became due very recently, you may need to wait for a data refresh.
 We’re planning to refresh the data on this site daily, at first, resources permitting.
 You can check in the footer of the website to see when we last updated our data, and when the next update is planned.

-If after reading this you think we are missing a due trial, please get in touch!
+If after reading this you still think we are missing a due trial, please get in touch!

 I found a journal article/conference abstract/other document containing results from this study.
 Why are you saying it has unreported results?

-The FDAAA 2007 is a law that requires all applicable trials to report their results on ClinicalTrials.gov within 12 months of completion.
+The FDAAA 2007 is a law that requires all applicable trials to report their results on ClinicalTrials.gov within 12 months of completion in the ClinicalTrials.gov tabular format.
 This is to ensure that results are shared in a timely manner without editorial delays; to ensure that results can be easily located; and to ensure that results are completely and correctly reported.
 FDAAA sets out a standard format for reporting clinical trials.
-Previous research has shown that overall journal publications are significantly less complete than structured reports on ClinicalTrials.gov: for example, journals often permit misreporting of prespecified outcomes, and are less complete on safety data.
+Previous research has shown that overall journal publications are significantly less complete than structured reports on ClinicalTrials.gov: for example, journals often permit misreporting of prespecified outcomes, and are less complete for safety data.
 Journal reporting is often interesting and useful but the law requires results to be reported on ClinicalTrials.gov.